Moljave/MoljaveClient/README.md

 - Build your application in **Release** configuration (`dotnet build -c Release`).
 - Run your automated tests against the Release build before deployment.
-- Ensure that all target machines run **Windows 11 build 22000+** with the latest security updates.
+- Ensure that all target machines run **Windows 10 version 2004 (build 19041) or newer** with the latest security updates.
 - Configure monitoring/telemetry around HTTP request success and failure rates.
 - Keep TLS fingerprints rotated according to your security posture with `MojaveHttpClient.RotateFingerprint()`.